Gift Aid Frequently Asked Questions

 What if I donate to several charities and want to Gift Aid to all of them?

 You can do this by signing a declaration for each charity.
-As long as each tax year you will have paid at least the equivalent amount of tax that all the charities combined will be claiming, Gift Aid can be applied.
+As long as each tax year you will have paid at least the equivalent amount of tax that all the charities combined will be claiming; Gift Aid can be applied.
 It’s your responsibility to repay any difference.

 What if I am a higher rate tax payer?

-If you have any further questions about Gift Aid please get in touch on 01264 350 551 or supportercare@macularsociety.org.
+Please get in touch on 01264 350 551 or info@macularsociety.org.